Prakash Nethralaya is the best ayurvedic hospital for Ayurvedic RP treatment in India, or for other eye diseases, and general diseases.

 - Mix quantity of almond – 100g, black pepper – 10g, Ashwagandha powder – 100g, mulethi powder – 100g.
 Take 1 to 2 tsp twice daily with milk after food.

-- Put 1 drop of pure honey in eyes in morning.
+- Put 1 drop of pure honey in the eyes in the morning.

-There are some precautions and lifestyle changes which can be helpful in reducing progression of the disease.
+There are some precautions and lifestyle changes that can be helpful in reducing the progression of the disease.
 Some of the common precautions and lifestyle changes are:

 - Avoid contact with bright light